mandouss/tyrata-client/README.md

 ```
  /
  |- src			  -> The main source folder containing all Java files
  |- build		  -> resources for build
  |- doc 		  -> resources used for readme(this file)
  |- lib			  -> 3rd party libraries needed for compilation and run.
- bluecove: lib for bluetooth connection
+ |- resources      -> A source folder containing required resource files.
- |- resources  	   -> A source folder containing required resource files. pictures used in app.
+	|- img         -> Image files for the app
- |- build.fxbuild  -> Maven support for the project
+ |- build.fxbuild  -> JavaFx build support file
  |- README.md      -> this file
 ```
 ## Authors